 IDENTITY DISCLOSURE - Fraudulently obtaining, transferring, selling, loaning, fabricating, manufacturing, falsifying, altering, misusing, attempting, or intending to misuse one's or another's identification card is prohibited.
-Misrepresentation of a person's identity with the
+Misrepresentation of a person's identity with the intent to receive some undeserved advantage or willful furnishing false information to university officials while in the performance of their duties is prohibited.

-PENALTY: Fine \$100-225 + Probation; Removal of Privileges; Counseling; Suspension; Indefinite Suspension
+PENALTY: Fine \$100-225 + Probation; Removal of Privileges; Counseling; Suspension; Indefinite Suspension result in disciplinary action.

-STUDENT IDENTIFICATION CARD - The Gold Card must be validated and carried at all times.
-Failure or refusal to present the Gold Card upon request to any official of the University may result in disciplinary action.
 If the card is lost, a duplicate card may be secured from the Business Office.
 There is a \$25 fee to replace a Gold Card.

+STUDENT IDENTIFICATION CARD - The Gold Card must be validated and carried at all times.
+Failure or refusal to present the Gold Card upon request to any official of the University may